-FST 216 INSTRUCTOR 2A TECHNIQUES OF EVALUATION
+FST 216 INSTRUCTOR 2A TECHNIQUES OF EVALUATION Course length: 40 hours lecture 2 units

 Prerequisite: FST 178 Instructor 1A & FST 179 Instructor 1B

 This course provides the Instructor and/or supervisor with the techniques of evaluation.
 It includes: Construction of written (technical knowledge) and performance (manipulative skills) tests, as well as test planning, test analysis, test security, and evaluation of test results to determine instructor and student effectiveness.
 Essential course for writing valid, objective tests.
 This course may be offered as Pass/No Pass.